jowharshamshiri/refac/README.md

 ### Scrap Tool

-The `scrap` tool provides a comprehensive file/directory management system using a `.scrap` folder for temporary storage, with advanced features for organizing, searching, and maintaining your workspace.
+The `scrap` tool provides a file/directory management system using a `.scrap` folder for temporary storage, with features for organizing, searching, and maintaining your workspace.

 #### Core Features